 There are many different climate models developed by scientists, from simple one-line equations to complex simulators that run on supercomputers.
 The most complex models calculate the relevant processes of physics, chemistry and biology as thoroughly as possible, and are able to accurately reproduce many of the large-scale climate changes seen this century.
 They do however have known flaws – they do not currently have enough detail to simulate individual clouds, for example, and their representation of the net effects of clouds is not completely accurate.
 But scientists are working continually to improve these models.

 Importantly, predictions of future climate change do not rely only on these complex models.
 Evidence also comes from basic scientific theory, from much simpler models, and from measurements of past climate change.

 3) Hasn’t there been a pause in global warming?

-Other important indicators of a changing climate have not paused since 1998: Arctic sea ice is decreasing, global sea level is rising, and the hottest days of the year are becoming hotter.
+Other important indicators of a changing climate did not pause: Arctic sea ice has continued to decrease, global sea level to rise, and the hottest days of the year continued to get hotter.

 4) Do wind turbines work?
 And are they really low-carbon?

 Yes, wind turbines work.
 While they only occasionally operate at their peak capacity, they do produce power around 80% of the time.
 On average during a year, onshore wind turbines produce generation equivalent to around 30% of their rated power over a period of a year, with offshore wind turbines producing closer to 40%.

 Yes, emissions from wind turbines are very low.
 While a wind turbine is in operation there are no direct emissions from it.
 However, there are emissions resulting from the manufacture and transport of components, and in maintenance activities.
 Taken as a whole, these ‘lifecycle’ emissions are between 20 and 80 times lower than fossil fuel-based alternatives, such as gas or coal.